Beloit, Wisconsin: History

-Beloit's 1889 Water Tower Place began demolition in 1935, which was halted because of the cost.
-A historic pump station is nearby.

-The Fairbanks Flats were built in 1917 to house the rush of African Americans moving to the area from the Southern United States.

-Pearsons Hall of Science was designed by the architectural firm Burnham and Root for Beloit College as a science center.

-The Lathrop-Munn Cobblestone House was originally built for politician John Hackett.

-The Castle at 501 Prospect was built as First Presbyterian Church in 1902.
-It now operates as a Performing Arts Center and Music School.

-Downtown Beloit and the riverfront

-Downtown Beloit is the city's historic economic, cultural and social center.
-North of the confluence of the Rock River and Turtle Creek, the downtown is anchored by a core of historic buildings and the Ironworks office and industrial campus.
-Beloit's riverfront park system, mainly Riverside Park, extends north of downtown along the east bank toward the Town of Beloit.

-Downtown Beloit is one of two inaugural members of the Wisconsin Main Street designation.

 Railroad heritage

-Beloit was served by the Chicago, Milwaukee, St. Paul and Pacific Railroad, better known as the Milwaukee Road, and the Chicago & North Western Railroad (C&NW).
+Beloit was served by the Milwaukee Road, and the Chicago & North Western Railroad (C&NW).
 In its 1980 bankruptcy, the Milwaukee Road disposed of the Southwestern Line.
-The Union Pacific Railroad, which took over the C&NW, operates in Beloit today over a remnant of the former Milwaukee Road, providing a rail connection to Fairbanks-Morse Engine manufacturing facility.
-The Canadian Pacific Railway operates other trackage in Beloit.
+The Union Pacific, which took over the C&NW, operates in Beloit today over a remnant of the former Milwaukee Road, providing a rail connection to Fairbanks-Morse Engine manufacturing facility.
+The CPKC operates other trackage in Beloit.
 The city also had an electric interurban railroad.

 Geography

 According to the United States Census Bureau, the city has an area of 17.66 sqmi, of which 17.33 sqmi is land and 0.33 sqmi is water.
 Location: 42°30′30″N 89°01′54″W.

-The city is adjacent to the Town of Beloit, Town of Turtle, and the Illinois municipality of South Beloit.
+The city is adjacent to the Town of Beloit, Town of Turtle, and the Illinois municipality of South Beloit, and is also Wisconsin's southernmost city.

 Most of Beloit's development is occurring on the east side, adjacent to Interstates 39/90 and Interstate 43, where the city annexed rural land for Beloit Gateway Industrial Park, as well as in the newly revitalized downtown along the Rock River.